Solace in Marriage Service

 Are the modules for the pre-marriage course delivered remotely or in person?

 The pre-marriage course is entirely online.

-The service is for revert sisters, but brothers applying can be reverts or born Muslims.
+The course is for revert women, but brothers applying can be reverts or born Muslims.

 To what extent do you vet the person?

 Participants are assessed for suitability throughout the process, via a variety of means, including character references, meetings with the Wali Panel and questionnaires.

 If someone proposes to me, can I give them your number as a wali after signing up?

 If a revert woman has a potential match/proposal, she can apply for the service and access support from the Wali Panel.

 No age limit